 Where to stay: With its private beach, private farm and resident monkeys and sloth, there’s no place on earth quite like Morgan’s Rock Hacienda and Ecolodge.
 At Jicaro Island Ecolodge Granada, you feel like you have the island to yourself — until the birds wake you up in the morning.

 Pacific Coast Highway Drive

 Best for ages: 5-12

 Why go?
-It's the mother of all road trips, with beyond-gorgeous scenery at every point along the way.
 Curvy Highway 1 winds along California's craggy coastal cliffs, high above the ocean.

-What to do: Take it slow and make lots of stops — whether you conquer the whole thing (should take about four days) or just tackle small portions.
+What to do: Take it slow and make lots of stops — whether you conquer the whole thing (about four days) or just tackle small portions.
 Kids will be wowed by the Santa Cruz Boardwalk (ride the wooden coaster!); Monterey (go kayaking and see the Aquarium); Carmel's Pt.
-Lobos State Natural Reserve (otters, seal lions and whales hang here); Pfeiffer Big Sur State Park (great hiking and camping); Hearst Castle, in San Simeon, and the elephant seals on the beach just north of it.
+Lobos State Natural Reserve (otters, seal lions and whales hang here); Pfeiffer Big Sur State Park (great hiking and camping); Hearst Castle, in San Simeon, and the elephant seals on the beach just north.

-Where to stay: If your pup is coming along on this iconic road trip, consider a pet-friendly boutique property like The Laurel Inn in San Francisco’s Pacific Heights neighborhood.
-Breakfast is free, and so is afternoon lemonade and cookies!
-In Southern California, opt to stay within walking distance of Disneyland.
-The Four Points by Sheraton Anaheim is pet-friendly and has a pool.
+Where to stay: The pet-friendly boutique Laurel Inn is in San Francisco's Pacific Heights neighborhood.
+In Southern California, stay within walking distance of Disneyland at The Four Points by Sheraton Anaheim, which is pet-friendly and has a pool.